MengyuanZhaoo/scHGR/README.md

 When using your own data, you have to provide
 * the expression profile of reference datasets and cell labels
 * the expression profile of query datasets
+An optional input is the cell labels of query dataset and if this is provided, scHGR will automatically calculate the confusion matrix and various statistical metrics after annotation.
+When using your own gene regulation data, you need to put them in the gene-regulatory-relation-repository folder and load them by pre-process.py.

 ### Output
 The output files with scHGR predicted labels will be stored in the output folder.